Workstreams Explained: Boost Your Agency’s Project Management

 • Time Tracking Tools: Time tracking tools help in monitoring billable vs non-billable hours, or the amount of time spent on various tasks within a workstream.

 However, an advanced type of technology that can optimize your performance is all-in-one management software.
 These solutions support the end-to-end project management workflow and gather key capabilities on a single platform.
-The benefits of such solutions are increased efficiency, more accurate data, and decreased spending on separate solutions.
+The benefits of such solutions are increased efficiency, more accurate project metrics, and decreased spending on separate solutions.

 A popular example of such a tool is Productive, used by agency professionals worldwide: